bananu7/bananu7.github.com/_posts/haskell/2015-01-20-state-hoisting.markdown

 hoistVal :: State Int a -> State MyData a
 {% endhighlight %}

-(Make sure you understand the signature, and why it works that way).
+Make sure you understand the signature, and why we need it to look that way.
+We have a computation in some *narrow* state (`Int`) and we want to hoist it to a computation in a broader state (`MyData`).

 {% highlight haskell %}
 hoistVal fn = do